-Recruiting Scope: Internal Number of Openings: 1
+Recruiting Scope: Internal

 Clearance: Q (Position will be cleared to this level).
 Applicants selected will be subject to a Federal background investigation and must meet eligibility requirements for access to classified matter.
 Individuals applying for this position should review the following memorandum.